gbif/hp-canadian-biodiversity/en/terms.md

 To obtain information concerning copyright ownership and restrictions on reproduction on this site, please contact us.

 ## Privacy Notices
-The Government of Canada and CBIF are committed to providing visitors with websites that respect their privacy.
-This page summarizes the privacy policy and practices on CBIF's website.
+The Government of Canada and BioMob are committed to providing visitors with websites that respect their privacy.
+This page summarizes the privacy policy and practices on BioMob's website.

-- CBIF web pages do not automatically gather any specific personal information from you, such as your name, phone number or e-mail address.
+- BioMob web pages do not automatically gather any specific personal information from you, such as your name, phone number or e-mail address.
 We would only obtain this type of information if you supply it by sending us an e-mail or registering in a secure portion of the site.
 - All personal information created, held or collected by this department is protected under the federal _Privacy Act_.
 This means that at any point of collection you will be asked for consent to collect your information, and you will be informed of the purpose for which it is being collected and how to exercise your right of access to that information.
-- CBIF employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+- BioMob employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the Internet Protocol (IP) address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.
-- CBIF does not normally use "cookies" to track how our visitors use this site or to determine sites previously visited.
+- BioMob does not normally use "cookies" to track how our visitors use this site or to determine sites previously visited.
 The system will notify you before any cookies are used so that you may refuse them.
 (A "cookie" is a file that may be placed on your hard drive without your knowledge by a website to allow it to monitor your use of the site.)
-- Information on individual visitors is used by CBIF employees who need to know the information in order to respond to your request or to ensure the security of this system.
+- Information on individual visitors is used by BioMob employees who need to know the information in order to respond to your request or to ensure the security of this system.
 We only share the information you give us with another government department if your inquiry relates to that department.
 We do not use the information to create individual profiles, nor do we disclose this information to anyone outside the federal government.

-Questions or comments regarding this policy, or the administration of the _Privacy Act_ in CBIF may be directed to the Privacy Co-ordinator by e-mail, [CBIF-scib@agr.gc.ca](mailto:CBIF-scib@agr.gc.ca).
+Questions or comments regarding this policy, or the administration of the _Privacy Act_ in BioMob may be directed to the Privacy Co-ordinator by e-mail, [CBIF-scib@agr.gc.ca](mailto:CBIF-scib@agr.gc.ca).
 If you are not satisfied with our response to your privacy concern, you may wish to contact the [Office of the Privacy Commissioner](http://www.privcom.gc.ca/index_e.asp).

 ## Conditions for Use of Data
 ### Disclaimers